visioned/coralData/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Exploring MongoDB as a backend.
-Using POST methods to write to mongo and map updates to the front page.

 ### Built With